 Figure 3: Envelope of utilization rates in turntable shell elements.

-The fatigue analysis was carried out considering the number of cyclic repetitions required by the standard.
-Utilization rates above the admissible level were identified for the rear of the boom and on the turntable, as can be seen in Figure 4.
+Fatigue analysis was performed considering the number of cyclic repetitions specified by the standard.
+Consequently, utilization rates above the permissible level were identified for the rear of the boom and the turntable, as can be seen in Figure 4.

 Figure 4: Fatigue utilization rates of shell elements.